zapaiamarce/node-ab-decider/README.md

 ### skip
 Skip this middleware.
 Useful in dev mode.

+### hash
+Hash added to the cookie.
+It is something like a version.

 ### sendHeaderToChild
 If false it avoids to send "ab-decider-child" header to the proxied endpoint